How Hungry is AI? Benchmarking Energy, Water, and Carbon Footprint of LLM Inference: Related Work

 Complementary studies, including Luccioni et al. \cite{luccioni2024power}, assess general-purpose and task-specific models in the A100 systems.
 While they provide valuable cross-model insights, they do not consider proprietary models, water usage, or carbon emissions.
 CodeCarbon \cite{lacoste2022codecarbon} calculates carbon footprints based on device-level data and regional carbon intensity, but it lacks the granularity needed for prompt-level analysis and does not work with API-based inferences.
 On a larger scale, Harding et al. \cite{harding2024watts} connect AI adoption to national productivity, allowing for extrapolation of energy and carbon effects.
 Though this provides a useful overarching view, it overlooks variability in per-prompt inference, the behavior of specific models, and the infrastructure used for deployment.

 Most efforts focus on training and local model evaluation, lacking standardized, scalable methods, ignoring infrastructural overhead, and omitting resource categories such as water consumption and carbon emissions.
 Our work addresses these gaps by integrating API-based performance metrics with GPU and system power specifications and environmental multipliers to estimate the environmental impact of LLM inference at the prompt level in data centers.
 We infer deployment infrastructure through statistical analysis and apply DEA to contextualize environmental impact versus performance.
-Additionally, we conduct a case study estimating GPT-4o's annual environmental footprint based on scaled usage data, providing the first infrastructure-aware, prompt-level benchmark of inference sustainability at scale.
+Additionally, we conduct two case studies estimating GPT-4o's annual environmental footprint based on scaled usage data and analyzing the impact of GPT-5's adapative model routing, providing the first infrastructure-aware, prompt-level benchmark of inference sustainability at scale.